Jim Jarmusch: Music

-He released three collaborative albums with lutist Jozef van Wissem, Concerning the Entrance into Eternity (Important Records), The Mystery of Heaven (Sacred Bones Records), in 2012 and the 2019 release An Attempt to Draw Aside the Veil (Sacred Bones Records).
+He released four collaborative albums with lutist Jozef van Wissem: Concerning the Entrance into Eternity (Important Records); The Mystery of Heaven (Sacred Bones Records) in 2012, the 2019 release An Attempt to Draw Aside the Veil (Sacred Bones Records) and in 2025 The Day the Angels cried (Incunabulum Records).
+Jarmusch and van Wissem also collaborated on the soundtrack of Only Lovers Left Alive.

-Jarmusch is a member of the avant-garde rock band Sqürl with film associate Carter Logan and sound engineer Shane Stoneback.McGovern, Kyle.
-"Stream 'Pink Dust,' From Jim Jarmusch's Renamed Weirdo Noise Project Sqürl", spin.com, April 19, 2013; retrieved January 28, 2014.Cole, Alec.
-"Jim Jarmusch's Sqürl Announces New Release EP #2 For November 2013 Release", mxdwn.com, October 20, 2013; retrieved January 28, 2014 The band formed to create additional soundtrack for Jarmusch's film The Limits of Control, which they released together with two other songs on an EP called "Film Music from The Limits of Control" under the name Bad Rabbit.
-Sqürl's version of Wanda Jackson's 1961 song "Funnel of Love", featuring Madeline Follin of Cults on vocals, opens Jarmusch's 2014 film Only Lovers Left Alive.
-On March 8, 2023, Sqürl announced their debut album Silver Haze and released lead single "Berlin '87".
-The album is set for release on May 5 by Sacred Bones Records.

-Dutch lute composer Jozef van Wissem also collaborated with Jarmusch on the soundtrack of Only Lovers Left Alive, and the pair also plays in a duo.
 Jarmusch first met van Wissem on a street in New York City's SoHo neighborhood in 2007, at which time the lute player handed the director a CD.
 Several months later, Jarmusch asked van Wissem to send his catalog of recordings and the two started playing together as part of their developing friendship.
 Van Wissem explained in early April 2014: "I know the way [Jarmusch] makes his films is kind of like a musician.
 He has music in his head when he's writing a script so it's more informed by a tonal thing than it is by anything else."

+Jarmusch is a member of the avant-garde rock band Sqürl with film associate Carter Logan and sound engineer Shane Stoneback.
+The band formed to create additional soundtracks for Jarmusch's film The Limits of Control, which they released together with two other songs on an EP called "Film Music from The Limits of Control" under the name Bad Rabbit.
+Sqürl's version of Wanda Jackson's 1961 song "Funnel of Love", featuring Madeline Follin of Cults on vocals, opens Jarmusch's 2014 film Only Lovers Left Alive.
+On March 8, 2023, Sqürl announced its debut album Silver Haze and released lead single "Berlin '87".
+The album was released on May 5 by Sacred Bones Records.

-As a filmmaker
+Legacy as a filmmaker

-In 2014 Jarmusch shunned the "auteur theory" and likened the filmmaking process to human sexual reproduction:
+In 2014, Jarmusch shunned the "auteur theory" and likened the filmmaking process to human sexual reproduction:

 I put 'A film by' as a protection of my rights, but I don't really believe it.
 It's important for me to have a final cut, and I do for every film.
 So I'm in the editing room every day, I'm the navigator of the ship, but I'm not the captain, I can't do it without everyone's equally valuable input.
 For me it's phases where I'm very solitary, writing, and then I'm preparing, getting the money, and then I'm with the crew and on a ship and it's amazing and exhausting and exhilarating, and then I'm alone with the editor again...
 I've said it before, it's like seduction, wild sex, and then pregnancy in the editing room.
 That's how it feels for me.

+Jarmusch recorded a Q & A in 2010 for the Criterion Blu-ray release of Mystery Train.
+He explained at the beginning that he did this, instead of the usual practice of a director's commentary to be played over the film itself, because "I don't like looking at my films again--it's agony to me."